 6 Beautiful Scenic Drives on the Big Island of Hawaii

-There’s something about the Big Island that I just love and keeps me writing about it over and over.
+Scenic drives on the Big Island are one of the reasons people love to come here.
+There’s something about the Big Island that I personally just love and keeps me writing about it over and over.
 While you could always just show up and check into a resort, why would you when there are so many things to do on the big island, including some epic scenic drives.
-We’ve put together 5 beautiful scenic drives on the Big Island that you will love.
+We’ve put together 6 beautiful Big Island scenic drives on the that you will love.
 Whether you’re staying in Hilo or on the Kona Coast, you can plan for each of these mini-road trips.

 As you plan your trip to Hawaii, you’ll see that experiencing the Big Island will include a fair amount of driving, and that’s okay.
 There are plenty of stops to make along the way to break up time in the car.
 Be sure to check out our awesome Big Island itinerary that will help you see the whole of Hawaii (the island, not the full state), and as you start to make your own plans, take a look at what you’ll find on each of these scenic drives: Kona Coast, Chain of Craters, Mauna Loa, Mauna Kea, and the Eastern Shore.